 READ MORE ⇒ Visiting Cannon Beach With Dogs

 Just down the road you’ll find Oswald West State Park, named for the man who spurred the idea of the People’s Coast.
 This is a popular spot for surfers.
-And the cove is ideal for a picnic while you enjoy the sun and watch others catch some waves.
+And the cove is ideal for a picnic if you want to enjoy the sun and watch others catch some waves.

 Or, if want to experience the water, but the cold temperatures of the Pacific have you thinking twice, check out SUP Manzanita.
 You can take paddleboard lessons or tour of the calmer waters of the Nehalem River Valley.
 Be sure to pack a life jacket for your pup!

 Another option on the pet friendly Oregon Coast is Yachats (pronounced “yah-hots”).
 With a population of just over 600, this darling village packs plenty of entertainment into its tiny size.
-From exploring tide pools to enjoying the view from the highest point on the Oregon Coast, Yachats is the perfect choice for a relaxing beach excursion.
+Whether you prefer exploring tide pools or enjoying the view from the highest point on the Oregon Coast, Yachats is the perfect choice for a relaxing beach excursion.

 For great hiking options, drive two miles down the road to the Cape Perpetua Scenic Area.
-Pick up a $5 day pass or pull out your Northwest Forest Pass and hit the the 6.5 miles of trails to the Cape Perpetua stone shelter.
-Constructed in the 1930s, it’s perched 800 feet above the raging water.
+Pick up a $5 day pass or pull out your Northwest Forest Pass and hit the the 6.5 miles of pet friendly trails to the Cape Perpetua stone shelter.
+Constructed in the 1930s, it sits 800 feet above the raging water.
 The views from here are hypnotic!

-Back at the visitor’s center, be sure to catch the mesmerizing shows put on by the Pacific at Devil’s Churn, Thor’s Well, and the Spouting Horn at Cook’s Chasm.
+Back at the visitor’s center, be sure to catch the mesmerizing shows staring the Pacific Ocean at Devil’s Churn, Thor’s Well, and the Spouting Horn at Cook’s Chasm.
 For a more low-key walk, try the 804 trail that connects seven miles of beach between Yachats and Waldport.